2019-ncovgroup/2019-nCoVdata/docs/index.rst

 **Virus Evolutionary Analysis.**
 Aims to better understand the origin and structure of the virus genome, the types of selection pressure the virus is under and the structure of sub-clades of the virus and the impact of mutations on virulence, infectivity, survival and transmission.
 This project supports the other four activities by giving us a deeper understanding of the SARS-CoV-2 virus in the context of other coronaviruses.
 Key questions are which animal hosts are the main natural reservoir for the virus, when did it cross from animal to human, is it adapting to human host and what are the likely future changes in the virus.

-*This site is based on the X-ray Tomography Data Bank or TomoBank*

 Content